jlukanc1/Pinetime-infini/README.md

  - Font : **[Jetbrains Mono](https://www.jetbrains.com/fr-fr/lp/mono/)** under the Apache 2.0 license

 ## Credits
 I’m not working alone on this project.
 First, many people create PR for this projects.
 Then, there is the whole #pinetime community : a lot of people all around the world who are hacking, searching, experimenting and programming the Pinetime.
-We exchange our ideas, experiments and code in the chat rooms and forums.
+We exchange our ideas, experiments and code in the chat rooms and forums..

 Here are some people I would like to highlight: